Our complete guide to wildlife photography runs through researching subjects, choosing equipment, and selecting the best camera settings.

 Focus

-The latest mirrorless cameras from Canon, Nikon, Sony, Olympus and Fujifilm offer subject detection AF for a variety of wildlife, depending on the camera model chosen, and subjects include birds (Olympus and Fujifilm), pets (cats and dogs), along with other animals.
-AND the system is designed to detect and focus on the subject’s eyes!
-This can help greatly in this genre!
+The latest mirrorless cameras from Canon, Nikon, Sony, Olympus and Fujifilm offer subject detection AF for a variety of wildlife depending on the camera model chosen.
+Subjects include birds (Olympus and Fujifilm) and pets (cats and dogs), along with other animals.
+Plus, the system is designed to detect and focus on the subject’s eyes!
+This is an extremely helpful feature for this genre.

 Motion and when not to be sharp